All Episodes

 I mean, they're losing it.

-They are the I told you just before South Carolina and just before Super Tuesday, it's gonna get worse now.
+I told you just before South Carolina and just before Super Tuesday, it's going to get worse now.

 It even gets worse after that.

-As we head into the Democratic conventions, uh, they're gonna try, as we see now the maneuverings going on behind closed doors, smoke-pilled rooms, uh to you know, take this from Bernie because that's what they're gonna do.
+As we head into the Democratic conventions, they are going to try, as we see now, the maneuverings going on behind closed doors, smoke-filled rooms, to take this from Bernie because that's what they're going to do.

 Bernie, it's unfair to say everything in Cuba is bad.